Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The approximating processes: B-, - and -BBM B-, Bb- and B -BBM

 \subsection{B-BBM: definition and statement of results}

 The definition builds upon the ideas of \cite{Berestycki2010} presented in the introduction.
 The basic idea is to approximate the $N$-BBM by a BBM with absorption at a \emph{random} barrier, which is chosen in such a way that \emph{it keeps the number of particles almost constant}.
 We call the resulting system the ``B-BBM'' (B stands for ``barrier'').
+It will serve as a blueprint for the \Bfl-BBM and the \Bsh-BBM defined in \ref{sec:Bflat_Bsharp_definition}, both of which are used in the proof of Theorem~\ref{th:1}.

 In defining the random barrier of the B-BBM, we tried to depart as little as possible from the linear barrier.
 That this has been possible is due to the fact that the $N$-BBM behaves most of the time almost deterministically, advancing with linear speed.
 In this phase, the approximation with the BBM with absorbing linear barrier can be established even on a rigorous level, as shown later in this article.
 This approximation breaks down however, as soon as a particle goes far to the right and spawns a large number of descendants (of the order of $N$), which causes a jump to the right of the cloud of particles.
 Consequently, a first step in the definition of a barrier is to determine exactly when such events occur.
 This will be done through the definition of a \emph{breakout}, an event where one particle -- the \emph{fugitive} -- reaches a point sufficiently far to the right and then spawns a large number of descendants.
 Only when such a breakout occurs do we shift the barrier to the right (see Figure~\ref{fig:bbbm}).
 After relaxation, the process starts anew.
-Defining this process precisely requires a certain amount of definitions which we introduce now.
+Defining this process precisely requires a certain number of definitions which we introduce now.